qchenevier/MBA_memoire/doc/action_actor.md

 [Note: the only way to get the Attention and Time of a computer is to code.
 Software can be seen as Knowledge for computers.]

-#### Knowledge transfer from Humans to Machines is constrained by Talent

-Successful start-ups known for digital expertise and engineer-friendly cultures become magnets for the best digital talent [@Hirt2014]

-The competition to hire talent is now global, as technologies evolve faster and technology usage is exploding to increase automation.

-There are Growing talent mismatches between companies.
-Companies are struggling to find the right talent in areas that can't be automated.
-Such areas include digital skills like those of artificial-intelligence programmers or data scientists and of people who lead digital strategies and think creatively about new business designs.
-One global company, for example, is simultaneously planning to cut more than 10,000 employees (some through digital economies) while adding 3,000 to its digital business [@Hirt2014].

-Between 2012 and 2020, the patch of the digital universe that CIOs and their IT staffs need to manage will become not just bigger but also more complex.
-The skills, experience, and resources to manage all these bits of data will become scarcer and more specialized, requiring a new, flexible, and scalable IT infrastructure that extends beyond the enterprise [@Gantz2012].

-Between 2014 and 2020, the amount of data managed per each IT professional will increase 6-fold, from 230 gigabytes in 2014 to 1231 gigabytes in 2020, requiring new abilities to scale up infrastructure and analytics to manage this data [@IDC/EMC2014].

-For workers, wage growth has been approximately twice as fast as the national average in the most highly digitized industries and those who lack digital skills face narrowing job prospects [@Manyika2015].

 #### Competition for attention: People want simpler interactions

 **Information is abundant, Attention is scarce:** Now that information is available so quickly, so ubiquitously, and so inexpensively, it is not surprising that everyone is complaining of information overload.
 Nobel prize-winning "economist Herbert Simon spoke for us all when he said that "a wealth of information creates a poverty of attention".
 Nowadays the problem is not information access but information overload.
 The real value produced by an information provider comes in locating, filtering, and communicating what is useful to the consumer.
 Any idiot can establish a Web presence, and lots of them have.
 The big problem is letting people know about it [@Shapiro1999].